Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Conclusions

 \section{Conclusions}

 We present a scenario with a thick braneworld model builded by a scalar field non--minimally coupled to the Einstein-Hilbert term.
 Furthermore, there is a Gauss-Bonnet term in the bulk.
-We obtain the whole 4D effective theory coming from the dimensional reduction of the set--up (\ref{action}).
-We make emphasis in the analysis of relevant quantities such as, 4D Planck mass and the effective cosmological constant.
-As consequence of the non--minimal coupling between the scalar matter and gravity $M_{\rm Pl}$ and $\Lambda_4$ depend explicitly on the profile of the bulk scalar field $\vphi$.
-Therefore, in order for us to be able to rigorously interpret our physical results we need to construct exact solutions for our braneworld configuration.
-Despite the highly non--linear nature of the relevant differential master equation for the scalar field, we were able to obtain several exact particular solutions, contrary to previous studies that implement approximate solutions and/or particular cases that consider just one of the two effects.
+We obtain the effective 4D Planck mass coming from the dimensional reduction of the set--up (\ref{action}) and study its properties.
+As a consequence of the non--minimal coupling between the scalar matter and gravity, $M_{\rm Pl}$ depends explicitly on the profile of the bulk scalar field $\vphi$.
+Therefore, in order for us to be able to interpret our physical results in closed form we need to construct exact solutions for our braneworld configuration.

+Despite the highly non--linear nature of the relevant differential equation for the scalar field, we were able to obtain several exact particular solutions, contrary to previous studies that implement approximate solutions and/or particular cases that consider just one of the two effects.

 In order to elucidate the physical effects of the inclusion of the non--minimal coupling and of the Gauss--Bonnet term, we considered three cases in which we switched on/off the corresponding parameters.
+In all of these cases we were able to construct exact solutions which render an effective Planck mass positive and finite by imposing a restriction on the non-minimal coupling function $L(\varphi)$ for certain values of the parameter space of these solutions.
+However, there are also exact field configurations for which the 4D Planck mass is negative, yielding braneworld models that cannot physically describe the gravitational interactions of our world.

-For all the constructed solutions, the effective Planck mass and the 4D cosmological constant are finite.
-We also studied the whole set of gravitational fluctuations -- classified into scalar, vector and tensor modes with respect to the 4D Poincar\'e symmetry group -- for our braneworld model.
+We also studied the whole set of gravitational fluctuations--classified into scalar, vector and tensor modes with respect to the 4D Poincar\'e symmetry group -- for our braneworld model.
 For all the considered backgrounds the massless zero mode of the tensor fluctuations is localized on the brane.
 This fact allows us to recover 4D gravity in our world.
-In contrast to this, the massless scalar and vector modes are delocalized and hence, cannot be observed on the brane.
+In contrast to this, the massless scalar and vector modes are delocalized.